ulima-arqui241/grupo03/s01-Grupo3-MusicFest/Integrantes/Alejandro Silva/Componente Individual/Informe.md

-# Arquitectura basada en eventos
+# Arquitectura orientada a eventos

 ## Concepto